vukics/cppqed/doc/buildsystem.markdown

 ### Variables which influence the build process ### {#cmake_build_defines}

-There are a couple of CMake options defined by C++QED itself, by which the build process can be fine tuned:
+There are a couple of %CMake options defined by C++QED itself, by which the build process can be fine tuned:

 * `-DCOMPILE_SCRIPTS=Off`: don't compile the example scripts